elabftw/elabftw/documentation/docs/contributing/devdoc.md

 Releases get tagged from a `release/X.Y` branch.
 And patch releases are built from cherry-picking bugfixes commits in `master`.

+## Note about images

+The `elabftw/elabimg` is the production runtime image.
+In dev, you'll want to run the `elabftw/elabdev` image.

 ### Code organization

 * Real accessible pages are in the web/ directory (experiments.php, database.php, login.php, etc…)
-* The rest is in app/ or src/ for PHP classes
+* The rest is in web/app/ or src/ for PHP classes
 * src/Models will contain classes with CRUD (Create, Read, Update, Destroy)
 * src/Services, src/Elabftw will contain services or utility classes
 * A new class will be loaded automagically thanks to the use of PSR-4 with composer (namespace Elabftw\\Elabftw)
 * Check out the scripts in `src/tools` too

 ## Working with JavaScript

 All JavaScript code is written in [TypeScript](https://www.typescriptlang.org/) in `src/ts`.
 During build, it is converted in JS by `tsc`.
 It is then bundled by [Webpack](https://webpack.js.org/).
-A full build can be quite time consuming, especially on hardware with limited CPU power.

 When working on some JS, what you want is to be able to save the file and immediately see the changes.
 For that, use `yarn watchjs` to build the JS and watch for changes.
 Now changes will take a very small time to compile and be visible.